piyushpatel2005/frontend-react/README.md

 In JSX, attributes are passed into a component as a single object.
 If we have attribute `dishes` in parent component, the same can be accessed through child component as `this.props.dishes`.

 To handle event, we create event handler functions as `<Card onClick={() => this.onDishSelect(dish)}>` We need to pass the state to parent component so that all siblings have same state.
+This can be done on an event by passing the property to the parent.

+Every class component has lifecycle associated with it.
+React component goes through following lifecycle stages
+- mounting
+- updating
+- unmounting

+There are lifecycle methods available in each stage.
+In the mounting stage, constructor, getDerivedStateFromProps, render, componentDidMount methods are called.
+In the updating